sharkLoc/fqkit/README.md

-  size     report the number sequences and bases plot     line plot for A T G C N percentage in read position fq2fa    translate fastq to fasta flatten  flatten fastq sequences barcode  split barcode for PE reads remove   remove reads by read name
+  size     report the number sequences and bases plot     line plot for A T G C N percentage in read position fq2fa    translate fastq to fasta fq2sam   converts a fastq file to an unaligned SAM file flatten  flatten fastq sequences barcode  split barcode for PE reads remove   remove reads by read name